MohamadThaine/PC-Graph/README.md

 1-Monitor your pc componts temp , loads , clocks , space , size , most app using the ram etc..

-2-Monitor your network usage , current upload , download , total upload and download.
+2-Monitor your network usage , current upload , download , total upload and download(for system as whole).

 3-See how much you each file and folder using inside a dirctory.

+4-Network monitoring window page you can see how much each program use right now and their total(for each app).

 Things i plan to add for now(may be changed):

-1-Bigger Network monitoring where you can see how much each program use right now and their total.

-2-Pc Info widnow where you can see every pc info you need to know.
+1-Pc Info widnow where you can see every pc info you need to know.

 Screenshot:
 ![alt text](https://snipboard.io/VcJ7wA.jpg)